 Buccaneer Bay Waterpark Attractions

 This 4.5 acre waterpark overlooks the Gulf of Mexico.
-The park is open daily throught the summer season from 10am-6pm (see pamphlet).
+The park is open daily throughout the summer season from 10am-6pm (see pamphlet).
 Grab an innertube and ride a giant 6' wave in Pirate's Lagoon wave pool, speed down one of two giant waterslides, play with the little ones in Lil' Smugglers's kiddie pool, or just relax by the pools in a lounge chair.
 It's a great way to spend a day at Buccaneer Bay.
-It's Splahing good fun for the entire family!
+It's Splashing good fun for the entire family!
 Season Passes are available.
 Waterpark attractions include:

 - Pirate's Plank (375 ft. completely enclosed waterslide)